tkn-tub/ns3-gym/src/lte/doc/source/lte-user.rst

    lena->SetEnbDeviceAttribute ("DlEarfcn", UintegerValue (100));
    lena->SetEnbDeviceAttribute ("UlEarfcn", UintegerValue (18100));

-It is to be noted that any other configuration (i.e., with BuildingsPropagationLossModel attributes) might generates conflicts in the frequencies definition in the modules during the simulation.
+It is to be noted that using other means to configure the frequency used by the propagation model (i.e., configuring the corresponding BuildingsPropagationLossModel attributes directly) might generates conflicts in the frequencies definition in the modules during the simulation, and is therefore not advised.

 #.
 Mobility model selection::